nathankurt/k8s-cert/notes/core-concepts.md

   * Kube-api server periodically fetches status reports from kubelet to monitor the state of the nodes and containers on them

 * *Kube-proxy*: Applications on worker nodes need to be able to communicate with each other
-  * Ie you may have a web server running in a container on one node and a db server on the other node.
+  * I.e. you may have a web server running in a container on one node and a db server on the other node.
   * How would the web server reach the database server on the other node?
   * Kube-proxy service ensures that the necessary rules are in place on the worker nodes to allow the containers running on them to reach each other.